-- b.
-Required Program Monitoring Measures: - Number of participants enrolled in course. - Number of participants who complete course. - Average aggregate change in knowledge of those who complete the classes or curriculum. - This performance measure can be measured by designing and administering pre- and post- tests to those who take the curriculum to better understand their change in knowledge as result of the activity.
-This will enable the program to better demonstrate the impact of their activity their project. - Aggregate level demographic information on participants. - Aggregated data on results of skills-based tests. - Other measures sufficient to ensure the project is being implemented as designed and as determined by DHS following award. - c.
+- a.
+Eligible entities may apply to develop and deliver training to students or adults, either as part of standalone classes or integrated into a larger curriculum, dedicated to building skillsets to recognize and develop resilience to content that spurs violence.
+The proposed curricula shall include identifying, avoiding, or rejecting communications that may manipulate audiences by fomenting or encouraging targeted violence or terrorism.
+Applicants should outline the main themes of lesson plans included in the proposed curricula.
+Successful applicants will demonstrate ready access to the target population for the curricula such as schools, school districts, colleges/universities, community learning centers, or other entities with a letter of support/intent from a school. - b.
+Required Program Monitoring Measures: - Number of participants enrolled in course - Number of participants who complete course - Average aggregate change in knowledge of those who complete the classes or curriculum, which can be measured by designing and administering pre- and post-tests to those who take the curriculum to better understand their change in knowledge from the activity and which will enable the program to better demonstrate the impact of the activity on the project - Aggregate-level demographic information on participants - Aggregated data on results of skills-based tests - Other measures determined by DHS post-award to ensure project implementation as designed - c.
 Target Award Amount: \$115,000 a.
-Civic engagement means building and sustaining partnerships for the purpose of increasing understanding between groups, to lesson fear or hatred in communities.
-Eligible entities may apply for funding to build or expand programs that encourage community engagement, education, and resilience against individuals escalating to violence.
-Applicants for this project must describe how they will build partnerships with a diverse array of local or national stakeholders to further the mission of targeted violence and terrorism prevention.
-In doing so, applicants are encouraged to seek partnerships with organizations that represent underserved communities (see Appendix D for definition of "underserved community").
-Intended activities will address early-stage escalation to violence through coordination and engagement activities that reduce community vulnerability to associated risk factors or enhance protective factors (as defined above).
-Applicants must describe how intended outcomes seek to increase community resilience to escalation to violence through the understanding of threat prevention, improved social cohesion, reduced inter-group tensions, or reduced youth vulnerability.
+Civic engagement means building and sustaining partnerships to foster understanding between groups and lessen fear or animosity in communities.
+Eligible entities may apply for funding to build or expand programs encouraging community engagement, education, and resilience against the threats of targeted violence and terrorism.
+Applicants for this project must describe how they will build partnerships with a diverse range of local or national stakeholders to further the mission of TVTP.
+In doing so, applicants are encouraged to seek partnerships with organizations that represent underserved communities (see Appendix D, subsection "Definitions" for a definition of "underserved community").
+Intended activities will address the early stages of the pathway to violence through coordination and engagement activities that reduce community vulnerability to associated risk factors or enhance protective factors (as defined above).
+Applicants must describe how intended outcomes seek to increase community resilience against risk factors for targeted violence and terrorism through the understanding of threat prevention, improved social cohesion, reduced intergroup tensions, or reduced youth vulnerability.